csruiliu/QFewShot/QTensorAI/README.md

 ```bash
 git clone --recurse-submodules https://github.com/DaniloZZZ/QTensor
 ```
 Cloning with `--recurse-submodules` is important for installing the submodule `qtree`.
-Further, the `master` branch works well for installation, but you can then switch to other branches to see new features.
+Further, the `dev` branch works well for installation, but you can then switch to other branches to see new features.
 This is not necessary for just using our QTensorAI library.
 Then, install `qtree`:
 ```bash
 cd QTensor
 cd qtree